 What is Yogurt?

-Yogurt is very much like Curd but is a bit broader in definition.
+Yogurt is very much different from Curd.
 As per the American dictionary, Yogurt is the cultured milk product produced from heating and fermenting milk and adding bacteria into it.

 In other words, curdled milk is Curd, while yogurt will contain millions of live bacteria beneficial to our body.

-Yogurt is thicker than Curd, but it does have a much milder taste than you would expect.
+Yogurt can be/cannot be thicker than Curd, but it does have a much milder taste than you would expect.

 Health Benefits of Yogurt over Curd